Getting Started#

 The quickest way to get started is the install script:

-curl -sSL nixi.sh/install | bash
+curl -sSL https://www.nixi.sh/install | bash

 This will:

-1. Detect your system architecture and GPU
+1. Detect your system architecture, GPU, and available memory (including APU shared memory)

-2. Ask if you have an existing LLM server or want to install Ollama locally
+3. Ask if you have an existing LLM server or want to install Ollama locally

-4. Write a config file and verify everything works
+6. Write a config file and verify everything works

 NixOS Flake#